aish-venkat/asl2050/index.md

 ## Next Steps

 * Network generation for all ASL countries
-* Analysis of network modularity
+* Break down network into modules for metaflu simulations
-* Local outbreak probability analysis
+* Develop risk maps and outbreak probability analyses
 * Writing and publication of results

 ---